Does Fasting Help Anxiety and Depression?

 When considering the relationship between intermittent fasting and depression, the benefits can be multifaceted.
 The act of fasting can lead to physiological changes in the body—such as the benefits observed with a 24-hour fast—that might impact mood and well-being.
 For instance, fasting for 36 hours or engaging in a 48-hour fast periodically may improve insulin sensitivity, which is associated with mood stabilization.

 Fasting-induced metabolic changes, such as those experienced during a 72-hour water fast, can also affect the brain.
 Fasting may promote neurogenesis and enhance mitochondrial function, which could have antidepressant effects.
-Moreover, the sense of achievement from completing fasting periods, such as a 3-day fast, might provide a psychological boost.
+Moreover, the sense of accomplishment or achievement from completing fasting periods, such as a 3-day fast, might provide a psychological boost.

 Fasting benefits by the hour also include the potential regulation of inflammation, which has been implicated in depression.
 A 24-hour fast, performed regularly, may reduce chronic inflammation, thereby potentially reducing depressive symptoms.
 Additionally, fasting protocols, such as the 16/8 method, may foster a routine that provides structure for individuals struggling with depression, possibly resulting in a sense of normalcy and predictability.